-3 All students who have completed Gr.9 English overseas are registered in Grade 10 English unless they test in to English 097; if a student tests into 097 they complete English 097 first and then continue on to Gr.
-10 English.
+3 All students who have completed Grade 9 English overseas are registered in Grade 10 English unless they test into English 097; if a student tests into 097 they complete English 097 first and then continue on to Grade 10 English.

-4Senior Secondary High School students: who have completed Gr.
-10 English overseas are registered in Grade 10 English (mandatory for senior secondary to complete in BC), unless they test into English 097; if a senior secondary student tests into English 097 and has completed Grade 10 overseas, they are registered in English 097.
-When they complete English 097, they continue on to Grade 10 English.
+4 Senior Secondary High School students: who have completed Grade 10 English overseas are registered in Grade 10 English (mandatory for senior secondary to complete in BC), unless they test into English 097; if a Senior Secondary Student tests into English 097 and has completed Grade 10 overseas, they are registered in English 097.
+When they complete English 097, they continue to Grade 10 English.

-5 Accelerated High School students: who have completed Gr.
-10 or Grade 11 English overseas are registered in Grade 11 or 12 English, respectively (depending upon their pre-requisite) unless they test into English 097.
-If an accelerated High School student tests into English 097 and has completed Grade 10 or 11 overseas, they are registered in English 097 and continue on to Grade 11 or Grade 12 English upon completion.
-Note: Accelerated High School students do not need to complete Grade 10 English in BC.
+5 Students who completed Grade 10 or 11 English overseas are placed in Grade 11 or 12 English (based on prerequisites), unless they test into English 097.
+If an accelerated High School student tests into English 097 and finished Grade 10 or 11 overseas, they start in English 097 and move on to Grade 11 or Grade 12 English after completing it.
+Note: Accelerated High School students are exempt from needing to complete Grade 10 English in BC.
 6 Adult High School students: must have completed Grade 10 and 11 English either in Canada or overseas.
-If an adult High School student tests into English 097 and has completed Grade 10 and 11 overseas, they are registered in English 097 and continue on to Grade12 English upon completion.
+If an adult High School student tests into English 097 and finished in English 097 and continue on to Grade12 English upon completion.
 Note: Adult High School students do not need to complete Grade 10 English in BC.